Urpagin/DiscordLink/README.md

 ## 🏃‍♂️ Getting Started

-DiscordLink is built on top of Spigot and is compatible with PaperMC onwards.
-Currently, it is only available for Minecraft version 1.21.
+DiscordLink is built on top of Spigot and is compatible with PaperMC onwards. **Currently, it is only available for Minecraft version 1.21**.

 ### Installation Steps